Skip to main content

 Intermediate

-Having established that a is a repository for your most sensitive health data, the next logical step is to actively investigate the specific measures a clinic employs to protect it.
+Having established that a patient portal is a repository for your most sensitive health data, the next logical step is to actively investigate the specific measures a clinic employs to protect it.
 This moves beyond accepting a clinic’s claims at face value and into a more discerning, evidence-based assessment.

 A truly HIPAA-compliant patient portal is the result of a deliberate, multi-layered security strategy.
 Your task is to identify the visible and procedural components of this strategy, using them as indicators of the clinic’s underlying commitment to data protection.
 This verification process is an essential part of your due diligence as an engaged and informed patient.